 Thousands of thundering hooves passing through the Masai Mara marks the annual migration of wildebeest, zebra and gazelle.
 August and September are the peak times to encounter this wildlife phenomenon in Kenya and it’s well worth booking ahead to get a camp in the best location.
 The predatory lion, leopard and cheetah are out in full force at this time of year, with a veritable buffet of potential meals in their sights.
 If you’ve seen the documentaries and have always wanted to witness a dramatic river crossing, this is also the time to see it, with the Mara and Talek rivers criss-crossing the Masai Mara.
 It can take the wildebeest days on end to decide to take the plunge, so a good dose of patience, some luck and an excellent safari guide are required!

-If you asked anyone in our Tanzania team where they’d choose to go on their own safari, nine times out of ten they would say “The Selous”.
-While less well known than the Serengeti and Ngorongoro, the Selous holds a magic of its own.
-This enormous game reserve boasts some of the largest elephant populations in Africa (below), as well as wild dog, lion, leopard and more.
+If you asked anyone in our Tanzania team where they’d choose to go on their own safari, nine times out of ten they would say Nyerere National Park.
+While less well known than the Serengeti and Ngorongoro, Nyerere National Park holds a magic of its own.
+This enormous national park boasts some of the largest elephant populations in Africa (below), as well as wild dog, lion, leopard and more.
 Your safari takes the form of game drives, guided walking safaris, and boat safaris on which you can get surprisingly close to hippos.
 With only a handful of small camps here, the experience is authentic and far removed from the crowds of minibuses that most safari-goers hope to avoid.

 Autumn safari inspiration